 Maine NEW Leadership is an intensive six-day, non-partisan public leadership education program provided at no cost to college undergraduate students from a variety of backgrounds, ages, races, and majors throughout Maine.
-The program is typically held during one week at the beginning of June at the University of Maine in Orono.
-Applications will be accepted in January 2016.
+The program is held during one week at the beginning of June.
+Application deadline is February 1.

-The Margaret Chase Smith Public Affairs Scholarship was established in 1991 in the University of Maine Foundation with gifts from Harold Alfond to the Margaret Chase Smith Foundation in Skowhegan, Maine.
 Scholarships are awarded to UMaine undergraduates to work with faculty advisors and Center staff to conduct policy-relevant independent research.
-Applications are accepted each year in April for the following academic year.
+Application deadline is April 15 for the following academic year.

 The Maine Policy Scholars is a year-long program offering research scholarships to one student from each of the seven University of Maine campuses.
 During the year, the student works closely with a faculty advisor and a community mentor, researching an issue of public policy relevance to Maine.
 Scholars presents a final report in a memo to the governor or legislature.